httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 ## Use of Origin-Scoped Headers

 A templated TCP proxy has an unambiguous origin of its own.
-Origin-scoped HTTP header fields such as Alt-Svc {{?RFC7838}} and Strict-Transport-Security {{?RFC6797}} apply to this origin when they are associated with a templated TCP proxy request or response.
+Origin-scoped HTTP header fields such as "Alt-Svc" {{?RFC7838}} and "Strict-Transport-Security" {{?RFC6797}} apply to this origin when they are associated with a templated TCP proxy request or response.

 # Additional Connection Setup Behaviors